SB286 Alabama 2011 Session

 - Controlled substances, quantity thresholds revised, recommended dosages established by State Board of Health, recognized, criminal violations related to marijuana, quantity thresholds revised, State Board of Health authorized to establish monthly therapeutic dosages, Secs.
 13A-12-214.1, 13A-12-214.2 added; Secs.
 13A-12-211, 13A-12-212, 13A-12-213, 13A-12-214, 13A-12-231, 20-2-20 am'd.

-This bill would authorize the State Board of Health to establish monthly therapeutic dosages for Schedules II-V drugs.
+- Authorizes the State Board of Health to establish monthly therapeutic dosages for Schedules II–V and to schedule or reschedule substances accordingly.

 - Subjects